alexdieu/DiscordPythonBotMaker/README.md

 **PLEASE CONSULT [TUTO](https://github.com/alexdieu/DiscordPythonBotMaker/wiki/tutorial) BEFORE USE ! **

 THIS PROJECT IS NO LONGER MAINTAINED DUE TO INACTIVITY AND TIME

+THIS PROJECT IS OLD , A LOT OF OTHERS CODE GENERATORS ARE AVAILABLE

 I am to lazy to continue this project , so at 5 stars , I will found the time to add a lot of other possibilities and
 * Last updates :